-Installation costs will differ based on the size of your skylight and type of glass.
+Installation costs will differ based on the size of your skylight and the type of glass.
 Skylights commonly require new drywall, paint, and alterations to framing to insert.
-This may sound like a lot to any homeowner, but a skylight is a good investment because the cost will be recouped within two years – or less – through reducing your reliance on artificial lighting.
+This may sound like a lot to any homeowner, but a skylight is a good investment because the cost will be recouped within two years – or less – by reducing your reliance on artificial lighting.

 Sun Tunnel Benefits, Features, and Installation Concerns

-One of newest trends in natural lighting is the sun tunnel – also known as a sun tube or tubular skylight.
+One of the newest trends in natural lighting is the sun tunnel – also known as a sun tube or tubular skylight.
 They serve the purpose of bringing in natural light, but they do not open to allow ventilation.
 They are easy to install and are often used in “green” building projects.
-The sun tunnel is a sheet-metal tube with a polished interior which acts as a mirror to channel light along its entire length while preserving the light’s intensity.
+The sun tunnel is a sheet-metal tube with a polished interior that acts as a mirror to channel light along its entire length while preserving the light’s intensity.

 On your roof, the tunnel is capped by a weather-proof plastic globe, and the tube ends in a diffuser in the ceiling of the room below.
 The diffuser looks similar to a porthole or recessed light.
 The globe gathers light from outside, and then the diffuser spreads the light into the room.
 A tubular skylight captures daylight and brings light to areas that traditional skylights cannot – such as closets, dark hallways, laundry rooms, and bathrooms.
 Sun tunnels take up very little space on your roof and minimize heat gain in the summer and heat loss in the winter.